York, Western Australia

 York is the oldest inland town in Western Australia, situated on the Avon River, 98 km east of Perth in the Wheatbelt, on Ballardong Nyoongar land, and is the seat of the Shire of York.

 The name of the region was suggested by JS Clarkson during an expedition in October 1830 because of its similarity to his own county in England, Yorkshire.

 After thousands of years of occupation by Ballardong Nyoongar people, the area was first settled by Europeans in 1831, two years after Perth was settled in 1829.
 A town was established in 1835 with the release of town allotments and the first buildings were erected in 1836.

 The region was important throughout the 19th century for sheep and grain farming, sandalwood, cattle, goats, pigs and horse breeding.

 York boomed during the gold rush as it was one of the last rail stops before the walk to the goldfields.

 Today, the town attracts tourists for its beauty, history, buildings, festivals and art.

-Ballardong Nyoongar
+History

+Indigenous

 The Ballardong people, a sub-group of the Nyoongar, occupied the land before European settlement.

-Post-settlement history
+Post-European settlement history

 With the increasing population of the Swan River Settlement in 1830, it became evident that suitable land would have to be discovered for the growing of crops needed to provide necessary food.

 Ensign Robert Dale, a 20-year-old officer of the 63rd Regiment, led a small party in the first exploratory journey over the Darling Range, during the winter months of 1830 into what was later to be known as the Avon Valley.